 Being Mindful is the makings of an Inhouse Pressure Management System.
 It is a way for me to settle down using a series of pleasantries that dislodges my attention away from the clutter.
 Mindful also blends-in outside forces such as touch, music, taste, aromas, along with the most common force, other people’s positive thoughts or instructions on how to interchange my state of mind and inflate my unreality with opposite sensations so that I perceive a calm and peaceful setting.

 Therefore, the Mindful World locates and uses happy parts of my memory, or of our collective memory.
 It then refines and livens them up into more desirable projections, so that my attention jumps the border into another state with a new scene.
 Being Mindful itself isn’t necessarily a bad thing.
-It’s when you become reliant or addicted to the Mindfulling process that things go off the rails, especially for those operating with a Highly Sensitive Mind.
+It’s when you become reliant or addicted to the Mindfulling process that things go off the rails (toxic positivity), especially for those operating with a Highly Sensitive Mind.

 The Mindful-Ware Component Is Now Updated.